whoismanoj/Team6-Song_Recommedation_Project/README.md

 # Conclusion

 1. Outcome of Project
-   - Program that looks for 5 song recommendations based on user input
+   - A Program that looks for 5 song recommendations based on user input
+   - A Program that can recommend songs based on a given user playlist
    - Computes the song recommendations by converting song data into array object & computing the similarity between songs with cosine similarity

 2. Constraints faced in the project: